Meat, Poultry and Fish

 - Organ Meats: liver, kidneys, heart, sweetbreads, etc.

 - Ideally: grassfed, organic and sustainable, but work within your budget.
 If you can afford organic, buy fatty cuts of meat with a bone.
 If you can’t, buy lean meats.
 (Organic fat contains wonderful nutrients; conventional fat stores toxins.)
-For the healthiest seafood choices, read my article: Does Healthy Sustainable Seafood Exist?

 - Clean Fifteen and Dirty Dozen: the Environmental Working Group has a pocket guide you can print for your wallet.
 It tells which conventional produce has the highest pesticide residue (dirty dozen) and which has the lowest (clean fifteen).

-- Natural fats from grass-fed organic meats: tallow, lard, schmaltz, duck and goose fat
+- Natural fats from grass-fed organic meats: tallow, lard, schmaltz, duck and goose fat.

 - Note: Fats are necessary for your health.
 Don’t skimp on these.

 - Enjoy All Herbs: basil, bay leaf, rosemary, sage, thyme, lavender, etc.